-- (a) The Candidacy Examination must be held within 16 months of initial registration in the PhD program for full-time students.
-Part-time PhD students are must complete the Candidacy Examination successfully by 3 years of initial registration.
-A different (shorter) deadline will be imposed in cases where the student has entered the doctoral program through a change of category from a Masters program in the CME Department (see below).
+- 1. The Candidacy Examination must be held within 16 months of initial registration in the PhD program for full-time students.
+Part-time PhD students must complete the Candidacy Examination successfully by 3 years of initial registration.
+A different (shorter) deadline will be imposed in cases where the student has entered the doctoral program through a change of category from a Master's program in the CME Department (see below).
 No financial support from the department will be available to students who do not meet this deadline.
 Departmental support also includes TA and RA appointments, as discussed in a following section.
-Students failing to meet the deadline without compelling extenuating circumstances may also be required to convert to the MSc program. - (b) Full-time PhD students shall submit a copy of a Research Proposal within 13 months of initial registration.
-The Associate Chair for Graduate Studies will provide details about the format for the submission at the time.
-Currently, submissions are to be made electronically as a pdf document through a Google form created for the purpose.
+Students failing to meet the deadline without compelling extenuating circumstances may also be required to convert to the MSc program. - Full-time PhD students shall submit a copy of a Research Proposal within 13 months of initial registration.
+The Associate Dean Graduate Students will provide details about the format for the submission at the time.
+Currently, submissions are to be made electronically as a pdf document through a Google form created for this purpose.